CryptoPlankton/Vertcoin-Website-2019/content/bitcoin-vs-vertcoin.en.md

 ---

 Vertcoin had its first block back in Jan 2014.
-It was built <a href="">using Bitcoin as a base</a>.
+It was built <a href="https://github.com/vertcoin-project/vertcoin-core">using Bitcoin as a base</a>.
 <br><br>
 Vertcoin was created as a GPU mined version of Bitcoin.
 This enables a greater spread of overall security long term compared to ASICs.
 If enough devices mine the network Vertcoin represents a viable alternative to the Bitcoin ASIC security model.
 <br><br>